Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: Conclusion

 \section{Conclusion}

-We have made a small tour of proximal splitting algorithms and we have shown how a principled analysis in terms of primal--dual monotone inclusions makes it possible to derive existing and new algorithms, with general convergence guarantees.
-Several connections between apparently distinct algorithms have been established, and we have unleashed the relaxation potential of a large class of proximal splitting algorithms\footnote{In practice, we recommend that everyone tries overrelaxation as follows: if for instance convergence is guaranteed for $\rho^{(i)}\in (0,2)$, first tune the other parameters, like $\tau$, with $\rho^{(i)}=1$.
-Once this is done, try $\rho^{(i)}=1.9$; this will accelerate convergence in most cases.}.
-Finally, we have derived parallel versions of the algorithms to minimize the sum of an arbitrary number of functions.
-This selected overview of proximal splitting methods is by no way exhaustive; for instance, we did not cover the forward--backward--forward splitting method and its applications~\cite{tse00,bri11,com12}\cite[section 26.6]{bau17}, or Dykstra-like algorithms~\cite{bau08,cha15}\cite[section 30.2]{bau17}.
-Moreover, research around proximal splitting techniques is still an active topic, with recent contributions like the asymmetric forward-backward-adjoint algorithm~\cite{lat17}, the forward-backward-half forward algorithm~\cite{bri18}, the forward-reflected-backward algorithm~\cite{mal18}, or the Forward-Douglas--Rachford-Forward algorithm~\cite{ryu192}.
-Moreover, there are many avenues for extensions, including the use of variable stepsizes or metrics~\cite{com14,com142}, the study of convergence rates and development of accelerated variants~\cite{bec092,dos15,lor15,dav16,cha162}, or the design of randomized versions~\cite{cev14,ric14,com15,cha18,gor20}.
-It will be very interesting to see proximal splitting methods being enriched by these modern notions.
+We have made a small tour of proximal splitting algorithms and we have shown how a principled analysis in terms of primal-dual monotone inclusions makes it possible to derive existing and new algorithms, with general convergence guarantees.
+Several connections between apparently distinct algorithms have been established, and we have unleashed the relaxation potential of a large class of proximal splitting algorithms.\footnote{In practice, we recommend that everyone tries overrelaxation as follows: if, for instance, convergence is guaranteed for $\rho^{(i)}\in (0,2)$, first tune the other parameters, like $\tau$, with $\rho^{(i)}=1$.
+Once this is done, try $\rho^{(i)}=1.9$; this will accelerate convergence in \br{many} cases.} Finally, we have derived parallel versions of the algorithms to minimize the sum of an arbitrary number of functions.
+This selected overview of proximal splitting methods is by no means exhaustive; for instance, we did not cover the forward-backward-forward splitting method and its applications~\cite{tse00,bri11,com12},\cite[section 26.6]{bau17} or Dykstra-like algorithms~\cite{bau08,cha15}, \cite[section 30.2]{bau17}.
+Moreover, research into proximal splitting techniques is still an active topic, with recent contributions like the asymmetric forward-backward-adjoint algorithm~\cite{lat17}, the forward-backward-half forward algorithm~\cite{bri18}, the forward-reflected-backward algorithm~\cite{mal18}, or the Forward-Douglas--Rachford-Forward algorithm~\cite{ryu20c}.
+There are many avenues for extensions, including the use of variable stepsizes or metrics~\cite{com14,com142,ped18,mal182}, the study of convergence rates and development of accelerated variants~\cite{bec092,dro14,dos15,lor15,dav16,cha162,bec17,teb18,ryu20,con20,kim21}, and the design of randomized versions~\cite{cev14,ric14,com15,cha18,ped19,gor20,sal20}.
+It will be very interesting to see how proximal splitting methods are enriched by these modern notions.